jenniew/SparkDLTrigger/README.md

 of event topologies of interest.
 A particle classifier built with neural networks can be used as event filter, improving state of the art in accuracy.
+This work reproduces the findings of the paper [Topology classification with deep learning to improve real-time event selection at the LHC](https://arxiv.org/abs/1807.00083) using tools from the Big Data ecosystem, notably Apache Spark and BigDL/Analytics Zoo.

 ![Physics use case for the particle classifier](Docs/Physics_use_case.png)